JulieW23/GradApp/iteration-01.review.md

  2. We decided to design the application with private daycare and private schools instead of public schools because the burden of purchasing the application and rolling it out falls on the school.
 A free, self opt-in application may not be very secure.
 Users of the application must be heavily vetted since photos and other personal data of young students are being shared.
 Also, parents of private schools or daycares are more likely to have smartphones.

 ## Product - Review

 Goals/tasks that were met/completed:

- * List goals/tasks, from most to least important.
- * If a goal/task was not part of the original iteration plan, please mention it.
  * For each goal/task, refer to artifact(s) that show that it was met/completed.

-1. Evaluated competition: A list was created for a number of similar apps and what they featured
+1. Evaluated competition: plan.md has a list of features which were created from evaluating the competition.
-2. Completed user stories
-3. Established main features of the application
+2. Established main features of the application: plan.md contains the main features.
+3. Completed user stories: User stories are contained in user stories.txt.

 Goals/tasks that were planned but not met/completed: